biancalyonsj/biancalyonsj/README.md

 I'm Bianca, a frontend engineer based in the United States.

-I like to design and create tools for content creators to grow their brand on social media.
+I like to design and create tools to help content creators grow their brand on social media.

-I have a few pinned projects but my favorite is the <a href="https://github.com/biancalyonsj/content-creator-chrome-extension">Content Creator Bookmarker</a>!
+I have a few pinned projects but my favorite is the <a href="https://github.com/biancalyonsj/content-creator-chrome-extension">Chrome Extenton</a> for content creators!

 Fun Facts:
 <li>I've been playing chess since I was 5 years old.
 I became the Maryland State Champion in the 11th Grade.</li>